-Meals
+School Meals

 We know that maintaining a healthy diet is linked to a happy and active lifestyle.
 By eating a school meal provided by East Dunbartonshire Council's School Meals Service your child is guaranteed a balanced nutritious meal to keep them healthy and alert throughout the school day.

-CLOBER SCHOOL HANDBOOK 2021-22 Page 41 of 47 The meals are freshly cooked on a daily basis by our skilled staff who care about food and your child's wellbeing.
+The meals are freshly cooked on a daily basis by our skilled staff who care about food and your child's wellbeing.
 Our staff will help your child to make balanced choices.
 The meals meet the Scottish Government's nutritional regulations.